Call Us TODAY on 020 3588 4240

 We’re a company that helps people enforce their rights.
 Sometimes, we have to get rid of bad guys like squatters or tenants who are taking up space and not paying rent – but our jobs don’t stop there!
 We also provide services for lawyers looking into obtaining judgments in court; business owners trying to figure out how best to keep track of inventory management systems (and more); debt collectors seeking legal assistance when collecting debts owed by individuals located anywhere across England & Wales

 A High Court enforcement officer (HCEO) is an officer of the High Court of England and Wales responsible for enforcing judgments of the High Court, often by taking legal control of goods or recovering land and/or property.
 The HCEO is a type of enforcement agent or bailiff.
 Before 2004, HCEOs were known as Sheriff’s Officers and were responsible for High Court Writs enforement on behalf of the High Court Sheriff for each bailiwick in England and Wales.
 Today UK High Court Enforcement Officers are personally responsible for the enforcement of Writs issued in their name.
 They take the place of the UK High Court Sheriff in terms of this responsibility.
 High Court Enforcement Officers operate in all 105 postcodes across England and Wales.
 They are a separate part of the UK legal system to the Sheriff’s Officers appointed in Scotland.
+The debt does not need to be argued in the High Court; provided the amount owed is at least £600 (in 2014), the debt did not arise in a matter covered by the Consumer Credit Act 1974, and payment has not been made within the specified time, a County Court judgment can be transferred to the High Court for enforcement.
+The High Court fee for issuing a writ of control is £66[citation needed]; together with the HCEO’s fees, this £66 court fee is added by the writ to the amount to be recovered from the debtor.

 UK High Court Enforcement Officers are entitled to charge the Judgment Debtor statutory fees as set out in the Taking Control of Goods (Fees) Regulations 2014.
 These Regulations set out the fees that a High Court Enforcement Officer may add to the amount of the judgment as part of the enforcement process.
 Where necessary the fees can be subject to a fee review by the High Court to ensure they are correct.
+For a Judgment Creditor, the cost of High Court Enforcement in London UK is limited to a fee for managing the issue of a Writ of Control, issuing the Writ, and the Compliance Fee which covers any abortive action when a money judgment is enforced.
+Shergroup charges a single fee for this work of £156 inclusive of VAT to the Creditor.
+If the Judgment Debtor pays the full amount due under the Writ the Judgment Creditor will receive back the court fee of £66 and the Compliance Fee element of £75.
+All other charges which are allowed to be charged by the High Court Enforcement Officer are payable by the Judgment Debtor.

-Who pays High Court Enforcement Officer?
+Who Pays High Court Enforcement Officer?

 The Judgment Debtor will usually pay the fees and disbursements of the High Court Enforcement Officer in London, UK.
 These charges are added to the Writ of Control or Writ of Delivery.
 It is unusual for fees to be added to a Writ of Possession but occasionally the Court will combine a money judgment or costs order with a possession order.
 In such a situation the High Court Enforcement Officer is entitled to charge the allowable statutory fees to the Writ.

-Can High Court bailiffs force entry?
-Can High Court Enforcement Officers force entry?
+Can High Court Bailiffs Force Entry?
+Can High Court Enforcement Officers Force Entry?

 No. The Taking Control of Goods Regulations 2013 specifies how a High Court Enforcement Agent in London UK, working in the name of a High Court bailiffs, can enter “relevant premises” for the purposes of taking legal control of goods.